psanse/BitGraph/bitscan/README.md

 EXAMPLES OF BITSCANNING OPERATIONS
 -------------------------------

 The BITSCAN library features specific optimisation techniques for *destructive* and *non-destructive* scans.
 In a destructive bit scan (DBS), whenever a 1-bit is read *it is removed from the bitset* (at the end of the process the bit string is empty).
-In the (conventional) non-destructive case (NDBS), the bitset is not modified.
+In the (conventional) non-destructive case (NDBS), the bitset remains unaltered.

 Here is an example of fast bit scan loop syntax in BITSCAN: